 Nope!
 No ticket is required to make Advanced Dining Reservations.
 Anybody (with or without a ticket) can make reservations.

-But, if you want to dine at a restaurant inside one of the parks, you’ll need a ticket to enter the park.
+But, if you want to dine at a restaurant inside one of the parks, you’ll need a ticket and a Disney Park Pass reservation to enter the park.

 Do I need to have a Disney Dining Plan to book dining reservations?

 Note: The Disney Dining Plan is currently suspended and cannot be purchased at this time.

 Anybody can make reservations – offsite guests, onsite guests, guests paying for meals out-of-pocket (with no Dining Plan), and guests with the Disney Dining Plan.

 I’m staying at a Disney resort; when can I make my dining reservations?